Inside Details of Kano Governor’s Plan to Breakaway from Kwankwaso and Join APC

-• His move was expected to erase NNPP’s presence from Nigeria’s political map of ruling states and reshape Kano’s political landscape
+• His move is expected to erase NNPP’s presence from Nigeria’s political map of ruling states and reshape Kano’s political landscape

-• Sources revealed that the governor had already secured the backing of lawmakers and local government chairmen, making his defection appear irreversible
+• Sources said the governor had already secured the backing of lawmakers and local government chairmen, making his defection appear irreversible

 Barring a last-minute change, the governor of Kano State, Abba Yusuf, is set to defect from the New Nigeria Peoples Party (NNPP) to the ruling All Progressives Congress (APC) in the first week of January 2026, Daily Nigerian exclusively reports.